A Fully Adaptive Frank-Wolfe Algorithm for Relatively Smooth Problems and Its Application to Centralized Distributed Optimization: Abstract

 \section{Abstract}

-We study the Frank-Wolfe algorithm for constrained optimization problems with relatively smooth and relatively strongly convex objectives.
-Building upon our previous work, we propose a fully adaptive variant of the Frank-Wolfe method that dynamically adjusts the step size based on both the relative smoothness constant and the Triangle Scaling Exponent (TSE) of the Bregman divergence.
+We study the Frank-Wolfe algorithm for constrained optimization problems with relatively smooth objectives.
+Building upon our previous work, we propose a fully adaptive variant of the Frank-Wolfe method that dynamically adjusts the step size.
 Our method does not require prior knowledge of the function parameters and guarantees convergence using only local information.
 We establish a linear convergence rate under relative strong convexity and provide a detailed theoretical analysis of the proposed adaptive step-size rule.

 Furthermore, we demonstrate how relative smoothness and strong convexity naturally arise in the setting of centralized distributed optimization.
 Under a variance-type assumption on the gradients, we show that the global objective becomes relatively strongly convex with respect to the Bregman divergence generated by a local function.
 This structure allows us to apply our adaptive Frank-Wolfe algorithm, leading to provable acceleration due to an improved relative condition number.
-We support our theoretical findings with numerical experiments, showing that the proposed method outperforms both non-adaptive and partially adaptive variants, especially in distributed settings.

 \keywords{frank-wolfe algorithm \and relative-smoothness \and convex optimization \and distributed optimization \and backtracking line-search.}